mfpardotrain/circle-drop-backend/README.md

 `pip install -r requirements.txt`

 #### **Ensure Database is Running**
-A database should be up and running before trying to start up QUARREL.
+A database should be up and running before trying to start up DRAGRACE.
 The project is currently configured to use a postgres database.

 #### **Running set_environment.sh**
 Run the following command: